ably77/strimzi-openshift-demo/README.md

 * Import Grafana datasources from the same namespace
 * Install Plugins (panels) defined as dependencies of dashboards

+Why Grafana?
+- Quickly becoming a de-facto standard in cloud-native monitoring
+- Strong community support

 #### ArgoCD Operator
 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.

 Why Argo CD?
 - Application definitions, configurations, and environments should be declarative and version controlled.
 - Application deployment and lifecycle management should be automated, auditable, and easy to understand.

+#### Codeready Workspaces Operator
+Red Hat CodeReady Workspaces is a developer workspace server and cloud IDE.
+Workspaces are defined as project code files and all of their dependencies neccessary to edit, build, run, and debug them.
+Each workspace has its own private IDE hosted within it.
+The IDE is accessible through a browser.
+The browser downloads the IDE as a single-page web application.

+Red Hat CodeReady Workspaces provides:
+- Workspaces that include runtimes and IDEs
+- RESTful workspace server
+- A browser-based IDE
+- Plugins for languages, framework, and tools
+- An SDK for creating plugins and assemblies

+Why CodeReady Workspaces?
+- Pre-configured workspaces allow for quicker onboarding of users onto the platform
+- Removal of local development workflows
+- Develop solutions on the same platform that is running them
+- Maintain security of intellectual property (IP) on the platform itself
+- Fully capable web-based IDE allows users to work wherever there is internet and browser access

 ## Prerequisites for Lab:
 - Multi Node Openshift/Kubernetes Cluster - (This guide is tested on 2x r5.xlarge workers)